Skip to content

 Account expiration30 days (permanent if linked to a live account)None

-Account-ID prefixAlways starts with TZPOpaque - don't pattern-match
+Account-ID prefixAlways starts with TZPOpaque — use the server-issued accountType field instead of pattern-matching IDs

 Locates are live-only